jasiukiewicztymon/dotfiles/windows/vsc/README.md

 # Windows Visual Studio Code

 Here you are able to find my vsc extention list, theme and icons...
+For the moment I dont use keybinding but I want to share those parameters

 ### Extensions